Ninja-Squad/ninja-squad.github.com/_posts/2016-12-22-what-is-new-angular-2.3-and-2.4.md

 ## Route reuse strategy

-The Angular router try to optimize a few things for you, especially when you navigate from a route to itself: when you go from `races/12` to `races/13`, the router will keep the `RaceComponent` (instead of destroying it and recreating it).
+The Angular router tries to optimize a few things for you, especially when you navigate from a route to itself: when you go from `races/12` to `races/13`, the router will reuse the `RaceComponent` (instead of destroying it and recreating it).
 This is powerful, but you then need to subscribe to an observable from the router to know when the parameters change, to display the correct race for example.

 This is still the default behavior, but you can now turn it off, and ask the router to destroy and recreate your component every time, by implementing [a `RouteReuseStrategy`](https://angular.io/docs/ts/latest/api/router/index/RouteReuseStrategy-class.html).